Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status: Introduction

 \section{Introduction}

-It is widely recognized that science, technology, engineering, and mathematics (STEM) education is a key driver for innovation and economic growth.
-While it is vital to attract more students to study STEM, it is equally important to promote equity, diversity, and inclusion (EDI) in STEM fields where women, visible minorities, and other socially disadvantaged groups have long been underrepresented \citep{Macdonald, ASEE2019}.
-In Canada, among STEM graduates aged 25 to 34 in 2011, women accounted for only 23\% of those who graduated from engineering, compared with 66\% of university graduates in non-STEM programs \citep{Hango}.
-Visible minorities in Canada are more likely to pursue post-secondary studies in a STEM program \citep{finnie2018goes}.
-However, they confront a series of challenges, such as ethnicity bias, the exclusive culture of certain STEM disciplines, and earning gaps in STEM occupations, that discourage them from staying in STEM fields \citep{thomas2020underrepresentation, picot2020Acanada}.
+As the defining outcome of national innovation strategies, Canada and other countries around the world have been encouraging students to choose programs in science, technology, engineering, and mathematics (STEM)\cite{Hango}.
+While it is critical to attract young talents to study STEM, decades of research have also noted the importance of equity, diversity, and inclusion (EDI) in STEM where the underrepresentation of women, visible minorities, and other socially disadvantaged groups has been widely documented \cite{kowtha2008engineering,Macdonald,ASEE2019}.
+In Canada, among STEM graduates aged 25 to 34, women accounted for only 23\% of those who graduated from engineering, compared with 66\% of university graduates in non-STEM programs \cite{Hango}.
+Furthermore, persistent lack of gender and racial/ethnic diversity has been reported in STEM-related fields, including but not limited to engineering \cite{kowtha2008engineering,EngineerCanada}, patented invention \cite{hunt2013women,jensen2018gender}, scientific journal editorship \cite{newhouse2021gatekeepers}, and sports analytics \cite{fernandes2022equity}.